betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 to computation and execution paradigms as well as provide instructive insights by comparing of time, space, and scaling performance of various approaches.

-As a pre-cursor to that effort, we have begun collecting, documenting, and articulating similarities and differences of various [code snipits](https://github.com/betterscientificsoftware/hello-heat-equation) in a *temporary* repository.
+As a precursor to that effort, we have begun collecting, documenting, and articulating similarities and differences of various [code snipits](https://github.com/betterscientificsoftware/hello-heat-equation) in a *temporary* repository.